star-ty/mint/README.md

     sudo apt install git

 From this point on, follow the guide at https://docs.stargaze.zone/guides/readme/1.-setup-a-basic-project
-   I'm just going to point out random parts you might be stuck here.
+   I'm just going to point out random parts you/I might be stuck here.

   use sudo yarn install instead of yarn install